Dr Esme Cleall

 My first book, Missionary Discourses of Difference: negotiating otherness in the British Empire, 1840-1900, explored the difference of gender and race through the writings of British missionaries stationed in nineteenth-century India and southern Africa.
 In particular, I focussed on the family and domesticity; sickness and medicine; and colonial violence; as key areas where anxieties around difference were particularly acute.

-My new project, Colonising Disability: race, impairment and otherness in the British Empire, c.
+My current project, Colonising Disability: race, impairment and otherness in the British Empire, c.
 1800-1914 is funded by an AHRC-leadership fellowship and explores the construction of disability in the nineteenth-century British Empire.
 In particular, I am focussing on the relationship between ‘race’ and ‘disability’ in colonial thought.

 My research is on the politics of colonial difference and exclusion in the British Empire.
 I am particularly interested in the production of categories of otherness including those based around race, gender, religion and disability.